 Cut the legs lengthwise with scissors (blue crabs have very soft legs).
 Remove the flesh.
 Set aside.
 Place your fingers between the gap where the body meets the shell and pull upwards to separate the body from the shell.
 Reserve the shell.
 Pull away the feathery gills.
 Use a large knife to quarter the body and, with a lobster pick or skewer, remove the flesh out of the cavities.
 Set aside.

-Marinate crab meat and claws in sugar, fish sauce and lime.
+Marinate crab meat and claws in sugar, fish sauce and lime, for about 10 minutes.

 Prepare the salad:

 Use a wooden pestle and clay mortar to pound garlic and chilli.

 Add the beans and pound to soften.
 Add crab flesh and its marinade to the mixture (don't add claws and upper shell).
 Lightly pound together for another minute.